rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 }
 ```

-This impl will repeat for every type in `TypeList` so it'll be a great candidate
+This impl pattern will repeat for every type in `TypeList` so it'll be a great
-for a macro.
+candidate for a macro.

 And that's it!
 We have a cons-cell style `Pair` type and some elementary
 methods for creating and allocating them.